QianYu-0000-0003-0790-8954/Machine-Learning-Accelerated-Prediction-of-Amorphization-Enthalpy-in-Ionic-Compounds/README.md

 The repository is organized as follows:

 #### ./checkpoints/
 **finetune**: Contains the fine-tuned models used in this study.
 **pretrain**: Contains the pretrained models used in this study.

-./dataset/
+#### ./dataset/
 **feature.csv**: The features used during the pretraining stage.
 **finetune_input.csv**: The features used during the fine-tuning stage.
+**dft_enthalpy.csv**: The amorphization enthalpy data evaluated by DFT method.
+**GNN_enthalpy.csv**: The amorphization enthalpy data evaluated by GNN method.
-**cifs**/: A directory containing CIF files for each material used in both pretraining and fine-tuning.
+**cifs.tar.xz**/: A compassed folder containing CIF files for each material used in both pretraining and fine-tuning.
 Each CIF file is named according to the material ID.

 #### ./scripts/
 Scripts for pretraining and fine-tuning the models.

 #### ./utils/
 Utility functions for pretraining and fine-tuning.